benharold/angular-haversine/README.md

     git clone https://github.com/benharold/angular-haversine.git /path/to/destination
     cd /path/to/destination && npm install && bower install

-Notice that I have the `osx` reporter enabled, so if you're on linux or Windows I assume you'll have to disable it.
+Notice that I have the `osx` reporter defined as a dependency in `package.json` and enabled in `karma.conf.js`, so if you're on linux or Windows I assume you'll have to disable it.
 Now you can run `karma`:

     karma start